 The U.S. Patent and Trademark Office may not institute a derivation proceeding in the absence of a timely filed petition.
 The USPTO normally will not institute a derivation proceeding between applications or a patent and an application having common ownership (see 37 CFR 42.411).
-Commonly assigned [1], discussed above, would be prior art to the noted claims under 35 U.S.C.
-102(a)(2) if the patentably indistinct inventions were not commonly owned or deemed to be commonly owned as of the effective filing date under 35 U.S.C.
+Commonly assigned [1], discussed above, may form the basis for a rejection of the noted claims under 35 U.S.C.
+102 or 103 if the commonly assigned case qualifies as prior art under 35 U.S.C.
+102(a)(2) and the patentably indistinct inventions were not commonly owned or deemed to be commonly owned not later than the effective filing date under 35 U.S.C.
 100(i) of the claimed invention.